rasmunk/McWeb/README.md

 This repository is a version of McWeb, running within a Docker container, and able to schedule remote processing of mcstas and mcxtrace processing.

-By default McWeb is accessible at 127.0.0.1:80 and is hosted behind an nginx reverse proxy.
-This can be configured with the file 'McWeb/nginx/nginx-proxy.conf'.
+By default McWeb is accessible at 127.0.0.1:80.
+If required, an nginx reverse proxy is included though is not used by default.
 McWeb itself can be configured at 'McWeb/nginx/mcweb.conf'.

 Note that a default django superuser is created during the mcweb docker image construction.
 This can be configured using the variables 'DJANGO_PASSWORD', 'DJANGO_USER' and 'DJANGO_EMAIL' within 'McWeb/Dockerfile'.

 # Running the stack

-To run McWeb, run the following command within the McWeb directory:
+To run McWeb, run the following command within the McWeb directory after updating the django admin login details:
 * docker build -f Dockerfile --no-cache --tag mcweb .

 This will build the 'mcweb' docker image.
-This can then be run in conjunction with the nginx proxy using:
+This can then be run using:
-* docker stack deploy --compose-file docker-compose.yml mcweb-service
+* docker stack deploy --compose-file docker-compose.yaml mcweb-service

-Once these two commands have run you should see 2 docker images running with names such as 'mcweb-service_mcweb.1.xp0dznz29ykw1b8vfg30c1whw' and 'mcweb-service_nginx.1.3k8u11q7tflpweyq4kb5upwpe'.
-Note that the exact names will differ each time the stack is deployed, and that it may take a few moments for both to start
+Once these two commands have run you should see 1 docker image running with a name such as 'mcweb-service_mcweb.1.xp0dznz29ykw1b8vfg30c1whw'.
+Note that the exact name will differ each time the stack is deployed, and that it may take a few moments to start

 # Stopping the stack